Where can I find CMU’s policy on conflict of interest?

 What if my information changes after I file my disclosure?

 Disclosures must be updated annually or when your significant financial interests change.
-This can be done easily by filing an Update Certification in SPARCS.
-If you already have an Annual or Research Certification waiting for you to submit it, you can update your disclosures as part of that Certification instead of filing a separate Update Certification.
+This can be done by filing an Update Certification in SPARCS.
+If you already have an Annual or Research Certification in process, you can update your disclosures as part of that Certification instead of filing a separate Update Certification.